Amanda Rishworth: Government (2022–present)

 Following the ALP's victory at the 2022 election, Rishworth was appointed Minister for Social Services in the Albanese government on 1 June 2022 and included as a member of cabinet.
 On 13 May 2025 Rishworth was sworn in as the Minister for Employment and Workplace Relations.

+At the 2025 election, Amanda Rishworth's Liberal opponent in Kingston was her cousin Jim Rishworth, though the cousins haven't crossed paths for 25 years and Amanda defeated Jim with a swing towards her on a two-party preferred basis of 4.39%.

 Positions

 Rishworth is a member of Labor Right.

 Rishworth supports same-sex marriage, and voted in support of a bill in Federal Parliament in 2012 and 2017.

 Personal life

 Rishworth married Timothy Walker in January 2013 and they have two sons.
 She lives in the Kingston electorate at Hallett Cove and continues to be a volunteer surf lifesaver at Christies Beach.